vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 not outlandish, based merely on the perusal of the works of Mill and Bright.
-It was essentially Indian, and was directly derived from a contemplation of the great and heroic deeds of Shivaji and his descend- ants.
-The Maratha History of the 17th and 18th Centu- ries formed the Bible of his patriotism and his blood was aflame when he reflected on the utter impotence to which the representatives of the Empire-builders of the 1 8th century were reduced.
+It was essentially Indian, and was directly derived from a contemplation of the great and heroic deeds of Shivaji and his descend###ants.
+The Maratha History of the 17th and 18th Centu###ries formed the Bible of his patriotism and his blood was aflame when he reflected on the utter impotence to which the representatives of the Empire-builders of the 1 8th century were reduced.